spryker/spryker-docs/docs/scos/user/features/202108.0/company-account-feature-overview/business-on-behalf-overview.md

 Every [business unit](/docs/scos/user/features/{{page.version}}/company-account-feature-overview/business-units-overview.html) includes some company users that have specific permissions within this business unit.
 The *Business on Behalf* feature allows having multiple company users per customer account with a possibility to select one company user to be a default user.
 This default user can switch between the assigned business units.

-For example, as a shop owner, you might have a financial manager in your company, who, for audit purposes, should be able to access company business units' accounts to check their order histories, shopping lists, etc.
+For example, as a shop owner, you might have a financial manager in your company, who, for audit purposes, should be able to access company business units' accounts to check their order histories, shopping lists.

 You can assign a user to multiple business units in the Back Office.
 After that, a single user will be able to log in to several company accounts and manage all of them via a browser window.